Your Ad Here

 PCC 4601 was the second of two prototype rebuilt cars and the only car not to be rebuilt by the TTC’s own shop forces.
 PCC 4601 was originally numbered 4512.
 Like 4600, it was painted in the paint scheme worn by Toronto’s current streetcars and was later repainted maroon and cream.
 4601 is currently at the Michigan Transit Museum north of Detroit.
 I first visited the car in 2000 where I met my friend Karl.
 4601 can’t run yet because it hasn’t been reguaged to standard gauge (the TTC runs on wide gauge.)

 PCC 4602 was the first car to be outshopped in the TTC’s historic maroon and cream livery after it was rebuilt.
 4602 was originally numbered 4537.
 PCC 4602 went to Trolleyville USA.
 I first visited the car in 1996 because I was under the impression that 4601 was also going to Trolleyville.
-I revisited the car in 2007 on my Washington/Cleveland trip.
+I revisited the car in 2007 on my Washington-Cleveland trip.
 Once all the bugs were worked out, 4602 was used a lot at Trolleyville’s old location until it closed.

 PCC 4604 kept its original number 4500.
 The car was rebuilt to its as delivered configuration and was used for charters and tour tram service.
 It is one of the two PCCs the TTC kept for charter services.
 I first saw it in 1996 on a charter.
 The photo of 4500 was taken on a charter I went on in 2005.
+However, I first rode 4500 back in 1999.

 PCC 4605 kept its original number 4549.
 Like 4500, the car was rebuilt to its as delivered configuration and was used for charters and tour tram service.
 It is the other of PCC that the TTC kept for charter services.
 I first saw it in 1996 on a charter.
 The photo below shows the car operating on route 509 on a Holiday Monday in 2008.
+My first ride on 4549 was back in 2000.

 PCC 4606 was originally numbered 4528.
 The car was one of five ex Toronto PCCs that currently run in Kenosha, Wisconsin.
 4606 is currently painted in Chicago “Green Hornet” colours.
 I first visited 4606 in the summer of 2000.
+I would get to ride 4606 in 2008.

 PCC 4607 was originally numbered 4536.
 The car is now on display at a bus terminal in downtown Phoenix, Arizona.
 I first visited the car in 2006 on my Arizona trip.
+In 2010, PCC 4607 was relocated to the Arizona Railway Museum.
+There is no trolley wire there so it hasn’t run.
+I visited #4607 at the Arizona Railway Museum in 2019 with the Electric Railroaders Association.

 PCC 4613 was originally numbered 4503.
 The car is currently owned by the McKinney Avenue Transit Authority in Dallas Texas.
 I first visited 4613 in 2009 on my Dallas trip.
 Both this car and 4614 are in storage as the McKinney Avenue line only has a loop at one end of their line.

 PCC 4614 was originally numbered 4509.
 Car 4614 was assigned to run on route 507 on March 25, 1995 the day before it was absorbed into the 501 streetcar line.
 Car 4614 is owned by the McKinney Avenue Transit Authority in Dallas Texas.
 I first visited 4614 on my Dallas trip.
+In 2011, PCC 4614 was moved to the McKinney Avenue Transit Authority’s main carbarn where restoration work began.
+The car ran in 2019 and I got to ride it in 2020.
+PCC #4614 has been named “Margaret”.

 PCC 4615 was originally numbered 4518.
 The car is running in Kenosha Wisconsin and painted in “Kenosha” colours.
 However, some people may like to think it is in the livery of Johnstown Traction which is practically identical.
 I first visited 4615 in 2000.
 It had been delivered only a week earlier at the time.
+I also got to ride 4615 in 2000.

 PCC 4616 was originally numbered 4515.
 The car is currently in service in Kenosha and painted in Cincinnati colours.
 I first visited 4616 in 2000.
 The photo was taken when I went back to Kenosha in 2003.
+I would get to ride PCC 4616 for the first time in 2012.

 PCC 4617 was originally numbered 4539.
 The car is currently at the East Troy Electric Railway in East Troy Wisconsin.
-The car is used occasionally because there are no loops or wyes on East Troy’s main line.
+The car was used occasionally because there are no loops or wyes on East Troy’s main line.
 I first visited 4617 in 2000.

 Lastly, PCC 4618 was originally numbered 4501.
 The car was not used prior to retirement of the PCCs because it suffered a minor underbody fire and had a few parts stripped off it for the other PCCs.
 PCC 4618 is currently at the Halton County Radial Railway Museum in Rockwood, Ontario.
 I first visited 4618 in 1996.
 In the spring of 2007, the car was converted to use as an ice cream stand.